OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

  - UI/Calendar: Records duplicated after interacting with a caption
  - List: Totals do not reflect the number of entities that exist
  - Modeler: Filters on queries are case sensitive
- - State Machine: Text Attribute detected as change when it is null
  - When a Boolean attribute is set on behaviour as true, it cannot be set manually as false
  - Remote debug not working for System Application Behaviours